jayanthkoushik/alphanet/paper/sections/2_related.md

 have been implemented in many earlier models.
 As we review below, these concepts appear frequently in \aarti{ensemble methods (boosting, bagging, etc.) - where do these belong below?
 I suspect classifier composition, so we should mention there?
-And boosting does learn the compositional weights}, transfer learning, meta-learning, zero-shot/low-shot learning, and long-tail learning.
+And boosting does learn the compositional weights}
+transfer learning, meta-learning, zero-shot/low-shot learning, and long-tail learning.